TheSmartMonkey/chessopening/app/README.md

 ## Create the installer

+First suppress all files of exe and installer if you did a previous intaller

 Go to the root of the project and run this command to create the exe

 ```bash